MJZLOTR/contentspace/README.md

 The project is already pre-linked with the following GitHub repositories as submodules:

-- **[opentelekomcloud-docs/architecture-center](https://github.com/opentelekomcloud-docs/architecture-center)**, you are not going to need unless you are actively involved in managing the public facing end-product.
+- **[opentelekomcloud-docs/architecture-center](https://github.com/opentelekomcloud-docs/architecture-center)**, you are not going to need this, unless you are actively involved in managing the public facing end-product.
-- **[opentelekomcloud/otcdocstheme](https://github.com/opentelekomcloud/otcdocstheme)**, you are not going to need it if you are not actively involved in developing the themes of Help Center or Architecture Center
+- **[opentelekomcloud/otcdocstheme](https://github.com/opentelekomcloud/otcdocstheme)**, you are not going to need it, if you are not actively involved in developing the themes of Help Center or Architecture Center

 > [!CAUTION]
 > All submodules added in the project, are listed in `.gitmodules`.
 It is strongly advised not to alter this file manually.